FilipMarkovski/musiclj/resources/public/md/docs.md

 ### Managing Your Middleware

-Request middleware functions are located under the `hipstr.middleware` namespace.
+Request middleware functions are located under the `musiclj.middleware` namespace.
 A request logging helper called `log-request` has already been defined for you there.

 This namespace also defines two vectors for organizing the middleware called `development-middleware` and `production-middleware`.